 PROTECTING YOURSELF AT HOME

 Home invasion crimes are on the rise.
 The best way to prevent a home invasion is to always keep your doors and windows locked with effective locks and to simply never, ever open your door unless you either are certain you know who’s on the other side or you can verify that they have a legitimate reason for being there.
-Many criminals will dress up as a repair man or even a police officer.
+Many criminals will dress up as a repairman or even police officers.
 You can call the company or the police station to verify before opening your door.
 In the event that an intruder breaks in while you’re home, you should have a safe room in your house to which you can retreat.
 Such a room should be equipped with a strong door, deadbolt lock, phone (preferably cell phone), and a can of pepper spray, fire extinguisher or safely stored firearm.